19PHOBOSS98/TILT-SHIP-FRAMEWORK-FOR-VALKYRIEN-SKIES-2-AND-COMPUTERCRAFT/README.md

        + The `startup.lua` script earlier should automatically run them when you boot up the turtles.
   8. Run `firmwareScript.lua` in the Main Turtle.
 If everything goes well your drone should start hovering in place.
   9. Test it with an ImpulseGun (VS2-Tournament) or grab it with a Gravitron (VS2-Clockwork).
 It should try and come back to its original position.
+  10. On the Main Turtle's terminal window, hit 'q' to safely stop the drone.
+      + Send the "hush" command over rednet to shut it down remotely.

 ### HOW TO MODIFY FLIGHT BEHAVIOR
   1. Open `MAIN_COMPUTER/firmwareScript.lua` with your preferred text editor